Here is a quick reminder of the rules surrounding the working hours of employees. Especially those under the age of 18.

 Adults cannot be forced to work more than 48 hours per week.
 Employees aged over 18 must have at least one full day off each week and must have a minimum of 20 mins break (off the floor) every 6 hours and must have a minimum 4 weeks paid holiday.

-Please note that under the Working Time Directive, it is not illegal for someone to work more than 48 hours, but it is illegal to compel them to do so.
+It is important to remember that, under the Working Time Directive, it is not illegal for someone to work more than 48 hours but it is illegal to compel them to do so.
 However, if an employee agrees to work longer hours, the employer must keep detailed records.

 It is illegal, however, not to give 20-minute breaks and not to give the minimum holiday required by law.

-The government believe young people need special protection at work, so they have brought in special measures.
-Part 2 of the Working Time Directive contains special provisions for those aged under 18, who must not work more than 40 hours in any week.
+The government believe young people in particular need special protection at work; as a result, they have brought in special measures and the second part of the Working Time Directive contains special provisions for what are termed ‘adolescent workers’, that is, those aged under 18 years old.

 and …must not work more than 12 hours in any 24-hour period